eMahtab/combination-sum/README.md

 ```
 ## Approach :
 1. We keep trying to add the same number for as long as we can add (means if candidates[i] <= target we will add the same element and keep trying, reducing the target to target - candidates[i),
 2. If the same number can't be added anymore we try with the next number, then the next one, till the very last last element.
 If none of these result in a solution, we remove the last element we added to the list.
 And try with the next element.
 This way we will search every possible combination that might lead to a solution.

+### Since we are asked to return unique combinations and given that candidates[i] is unique, we don't include the previous candidate when we start our search from index+1

 ## Implementation : Find Combination and Backtrack when no solution possible
 ```java